cdelker/schemdraw/docs/elements/electrical.rst

     drawElements(elmlist, cols=2)

-European/IEC Style
+IEC/European Style
 ******************

-European style can be enabled using
+IEC style can be enabled using

 .. code-block:: python